Pagination

 Host View

 Lastly, we have the host view, HtmxPaginationView.
-This view "hosts" the partial template
+This view renders the full page shell

 from django.utils.decorators import method_decorator